mongodb/docs/source/applications/drivers.rst

 Applications communicate with MongoDB by way of a client library or driver which handles all interaction with the database in language appropriate and sensible manner.
-See the following pages for more information regarding the Mongodb `drivers <http://www.mongodb.org/display/DOCS/Drivers>`_:
+See the following pages for more information about the MongoDB `drivers <http://www.mongodb.org/display/DOCS/Drivers>`_:

 - JavaScript (`wiki <http://mongodb.org/display/DOCS/Javascript+Language+Center>`_, `docs <http://api.mongodb.org/js/current>`_)
 - Python (`wiki <http://mongodb.org/display/DOCS/Python+Language+Center>`_, `docs <http://api.mongodb.org/python/current>`_)